36 Best Movies for Learning French Language

 Les Triplettes de Belleville is a unique and charming animated film with minimal dialogue but rich visual storytelling.

-It has received acclaim for its creativity and was nominated for many awards.
-E.g., the Academy Award for Best Animated Feature.
+It has received acclaim for its creativity and was nominated for many awards, including the Academy Award for Best Animated Feature.

 The story revolves around Madame Souza, an older woman, and her grandson Champion, a young boy passionate about cycling.